 We’re thrilled to announce that today we released the first Frontity framework beta!

-Frontity is a free and open source framework to develop WordPress themes based on React JS.
+Frontity is a free and open source framework to develop WordPress sites based on React JS.
 This is the first React framework exclusively focused on WordPress, which means that each part of it has been simplified and optimized to be used with this CMS (as headless WordPress).

 » What’s part of Frontity beta